stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

         pure $ MkWDay $ YearMonthDay y m d
 ```

-This first part is not related to patterns, instead we're declaring the
+This first part is not related to patterns, instead the `Arbitray` instance of
-`Arbitray` instance of `WDay` that is a `Day` wrapper so we can generate
+`WDay` is being declared, this instance is basically a `Day` wrapper that allows
-random days in order to make our tests and therefore our code base more robust.
+to generate random days in order to perform property testing.
+When using property
-When using property testing we can stop thinking of generating the data,
+testing you can stop thinking of generating the data that will feed the tests
-and we can focus on testing that our code is behaving the way it's supposed
+manually,and you can focus on testing that the code is behaving the way it's
-to.
-We declared wrappers and their `Arbitrary` instaces for: `Day`, `DayOfMonth`,
+supposed to.
+The `Arbitrary` instaces for: `Day`, `DayOfMonth`,
-`Month`, `MonthOfYear`, `Quarter`, `QuarterOfYear` and `Year`.
-Probably
+`Month`, `MonthOfYear`, `Quarter`, `QuarterOfYear` and `Year` were declared too.
-a better example is the `MonthOfYear` (sounds familiar?
-Yes, it's the pattern
+Probably a better example of this instances is the `MonthOfYear` instance (sounds
-that we took as an example in the previous section) wrapper and instance, so we
+familiar?
+Yes, it's the pattern that was shown as an example in the previous
-all are clear of what is going on here:
+section), so what is going on here is all clear:

 ```haskell
 newtype WMonthOfYear = MkWMonthOfYear MonthOfYear